mXaln/docx2usfm/README.md

 #### Notice
 Make sure that chapter numbers in the source file are on a separate line and don't have any alphabetic characters.
 Make sure that every verse has its number
 Preferably remove any paragraph (chunks) titles
+See examples directory for refference